nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **.vcf,.csv files**: A format of files that contains contact information from users phones
+* **CLI**: CLI is the Command Line Interface where you can type in commands and get an output

 --------------------------------------------------------------------------------------------------------------------